ooples/OoplesFinance.StockIndicators/README.md

 var sma = stockData.CalculateSimpleMovingAverage(14);

-// if you don't perform these clear methods in between then your ema result will be calculated using the sma results stockData.SignalsList.Clear();
+// if you don't perform this clear method in between then your ema result will be calculated using the sma results stockData.Clear();
-stockData.CustomValuesList.Clear();

 var ema = stockData.CalculateExponentialMovingAverage(14);
 ```